sstsimulator/sst-docs/docs/guides/external/projectDriver.md

 title: Basics: Project Driver
 ---

 The project driver is a python file.
-It defines what components, subcomponents, links, and sets params.
+It defines what elements (components, subcomponents, and links) are in a simulation.
+It also sets params and enables statics on these elements.

 You are only required to create one component, though most simulations will contain many elements.

-To start import the SST functions.
+To start, create a new python file and import the SST functions.
 ```python
 import sst
 ```

-Use the [SST functions](projectDriver/sst/component.md) to build your simulation.
+Below are some examples.
+For more information on the functions see the [Project Driver](projectDriver/sst/component.md) section.

 ## Examples